Kirby0Louise/Void2D/README.md

 A simplied version of Void2D intended for novice developers as well as projects that do not require use of the more advanced features of the engine.
 This is the version that I recommend those new to Void2D use.

-- Void2DXSeXHL - Xbox Scarlett compatible version of Void2D High Level
+- Void2DXSeXHL - Xbox Series X compatible version of Void2D High Level
 - Void2DWin10HL - Windows 10 compatible version of Void2D High Level
 - Void2DNXHL - Nintendo Switch compatible version of Void2D High Level \*